 We do not model the village contract system in Japan in the next section as doing so would further reduce the monitoring costs for the Japanese rulers and strengthen our main results.
 It should be noted, however, that the village contract system was not a uniquely Japanese system.
-In fact, China had instituted a similar system during the early years of the Ming dynasty (1368-1644).
-The system eventually unraveled, however, as the potential for migration given China's vast inner frontiers made it difficult to maintain tightly-knit communities that were necessary to implement collective responsibility.14
+In fact, China had instituted a similar system during the Ming dynasty (1368-1644).
+The system eventually unraveled, however, as the potential for migration given China's vast inner frontiers made it difficult to maintain tightly knit communities that were necessary to implement collective responsibility.20 By contrast, the village contract system was firmly institutionalized in Tokugawa Japan.
+Even though it was abolished by the Meiji government with the introduction of a new land tax system, tax collection was delegated to local communities that continued to use a collective responsibility system well into the 1930s (Sakane, 2011b).